Milos Beaches are by far some of the best beaches in Greece!

-There is little to no development on this side of Milos Island Greece, which adds to the ambience of being well off-the-beaten-path.
+There is little to no development on this side of Milos Island Greece, which adds to the ambiance of being well off the beaten path.

-Because of the remoteness of these Milos Beaches on the western coastline, it’s recommended to pack plenty of drinking water, some snacks and make sure you have a full tank of gas before heading over to this side of Milos island.
+Because of the remoteness of these beaches on the western coastline, it’s recommended to pack plenty of drinking water, and some snacks, and make sure you have a full tank of gas before heading over to this side of the island.

-Fyropotamos is one of my favorite locations on this Milos beaches list.
-Featuring a picturesque village filled with white-washed houses, a large turquoise bay, ancient ruins and traditional Greek churches, all of which are surrounded by rugged volcanic cliffs.
+Fyropotamos is one of my favorite locations on the island.
+Featuring a picturesque village filled with white-washed houses, a large turquoise bay, ancient ruins, and traditional Greek churches, all of which are surrounded by rugged volcanic cliffs.

 The beach itself is quite pebbly and difficult to walk on but this only contributes to the vibrant shades of blue in Firopotamos Bay.

-Apart from swimming and snorkeling at Firopotamos Beach, I highly recommend going for a wander through the village to visit the Greek church and explore the ancient ruins of an old building which forms the shape of a picture frame.
-A popular spot amongst tourists to take photos beneath the archway.
+Apart from swimming and snorkeling at Firopotamos Beach, I highly recommend going for a wander through the village to visit the Greek church and explore the ancient ruins of an old building that forms the shape of a picture frame.

-Paliochori Beach is rated as one of the best beaches in Milos.
-In saying that, every beach in this Milos blog is as good as it gets!
+Paliochori Beach is rated as one of the best beaches on Milos Island, arguably in all the Greek Islands.
+In saying that, every beach I have listed in this blog post is as good as it gets!

-Paliochori is renowned for its seaside restaurants, beach bars, water sport activities, crystalline waters, beach resorts and holiday houses.
+Paliochori is renowned for its seaside restaurants, beach bars, water sports activities, crystalline waters, beach resorts, and holiday houses.

-Paliochori Beach lies on the southeastern coastline on Milos island.
-Paliochori is a twenty-minute drive from Adamantas and there is plenty of free parking spaces available right down by the beach.
+Paliochori Beach lies on the southeastern coastline of Milos Island.
+Paliochori is a twenty-minute drive from Adamantas and there are plenty of free parking spaces available right down by the beach.

 Sunbeds, cafes, and beach umbrellas line the stretch of coast at Paliochori Beach and large, pink-colored cliffs surround the bay.

-The color of the water at Paliochori Beach is insanely blue and you may even come across some thermal hot spots while swimming which is caused by the volcanic components in the area.
+The color of the water at Paliochori Beach is insanely blue and you may even come across some thermal hot spots while swimming which are caused by the volcanic components in the area.